Tianyang928/littleant-26.1.2/docs/ai-api-with-discription.md

 - `amount` (`NUMBER`), default `1`; required
 - `recipe_slots` (`TEXT`), default `minecraft:air`; required

-Description: Constructs a goal string for crafting items using a 3x3 crafting table at coordinates given as a list.
+Description: Constructs a goal string for crafting items using a 3x3 crafting table at coordinates given as a list `[x,y,z]`.
 Behaves identically to `use_crafting_table_xyz`.

 ### `use_inventory_crafting`